rdelfin/idb/PITCHME.md

 ---

 ### What puzzles us about their website?
- - "None" filter option filters out everything rather than nothing
+ - "None" filter option filters out everything
- - The data on model pages is missing, but shows on listings
  - Reloading the page always results in 404
  - How did they end up with 7 team members?